truenas/middleware/docs/userguide/freenas_storage.rst

 .. note:: ZFS provides thick provisioning using quotas and thin provisioning using reserved space.

-If you select an existing :menuselection:`ZFS volume --> Create ZFS Dataset`, you will see the screen shown in Figure 8.1p.
+If you select an existing :menuselection:`ZFS volume --> Create Dataset`, you will see the screen shown in Figure 8.1p.

-Once a dataset is created, you can click on that dataset and select "Create ZFS Dataset", thus creating a nested dataset, or a dataset within a dataset.
+Once a dataset is created, you can click on that dataset and select "Create Dataset", thus creating a nested dataset, or a dataset within a dataset.
 You can also create a zvol within a dataset.
-When creating datasets, double-check that you are using the "Create ZFS Dataset" option for the intended volume or dataset.
-If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining "Create ZFS Dataset" will be for the volume.
+When creating datasets, double-check that you are using the "Create Dataset" option for the intended volume or dataset.
+If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining "Create Dataset" will be for the volume.

 **Figure 8.1p: Creating a ZFS Dataset**